jachin/much-select-elm/README.md

 The need for this project is that we want to use selectize.js however we need the over all app to be built in [Elm](https://elm-lang.org/).
 Elm needs to "own" the DOM and selectize is built in a way that's not compatible with that.

 The goal for this project to achieve near feature parity with selectize using web components.
-The API will be different so it will not be a drop in replacement but hopefully it will not be too hard to replace one with the other.
+The API will be different, so it will not be a drop in replacement but hopefully it will not be too hard to replace one with the other.

 ## Installation